kubawerlos/php-cs-fixer-custom-fixers/README.md

 ```

 #### NoUselessCommentFixer
-There must be no useless comments like "Class Foo".
+There must be no useless comments.
 ```diff
  <?php
  /**